 - Stage Management Apprentice: Serve as assistant to the stage management team for all Mainstage productions.
 Responsibilities include tracking and running props, developing run sheets, and distributing information to various departments.
 SM Apprentice assists Stage Management through rehearsal, the tech process and performance.
 Other opportunities include being the lead SM for special events during the Fulton season and working with other departments.
 Preferred skills include strong organization, problem soliving and leadership qualities.
 Stage Management Apprentice has the opportunity to participate in the Actors Equity Association EMC program.

 - Costumes/Wigs Apprentice: Work with the designers to execute designs along with the costume department.
 Assisting Wig Designer with maintenance.
 Assist with load in and strike of show costumes.
-Work with the costume shop manager on an inventory management project.
-Preferred skills include stitching, cutting, draping.
+Work with the costume shop rental associate on inventory management.
+Preferred skills include stitching, cutting and wardrobe/dresser experience.

 Each Apprentice will be matched with a supervisor who works in his/her main area of focus and serves as the apprentice’s mentor.
 Apprentices will meet individually every three months with the Director of Education and Outreach to complete a self-reflection assessment.
 Each Apprentice will be given one-week off as paid vacation, the timing of which will be arranged with the Apprentice’s mentor.

 Apprentices will be paid minimum wage for the first 40 hours ($7.25).
 Hours worked above 40 are paid at 1.5 hours.

 Apply for Apprenticeships beginning January 1 through the summer or until all positions are filled.